 Can I qualify for life insurance after I’ve been prescribed Vicodin?

-Yes, individuals who have been prescribed Vicodin in the past can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a no medical exam life insurance policy at a Preferred rate!
+Yes, individuals who have been prescribed Vicodin in the past can and often will qualify for a traditional term or whole life insurance policy.
+Some may even qualify for a no medical exam life insurance policy at a Preferred rate!

-In many situations, an individual may be prescribed Vicodin for a very short period of time after which the patient will have made a full recovery and be able to apply for a traditional term or whole life insurance policy as though they were never prescribed Vicodin in the first place!
+In many situations, an individual may be prescribed Vicodin for a very short period of time, after which the patient will have made a full recovery and can apply for a traditional term or whole life insurance policy as though they were never prescribed.
+Vicodin in the first place!

 Why do life insurance companies care if I’ve been prescribed Vicodin?

-There are two main reasons why a life insurance company is gong to “care” if any individual has been prescribed Vicodin in the past, particularly if they are still taking their Vicodin at the time of their life insurance application.
+There are two main reasons why most top-rated life insurance companies are going to “care” if any individual has been prescribed Vicodin in the past, particularly if they are still taking their Vicodin at the time of their life insurance application.

 The first reason is because…

 Vicodin is a prescription medication that is typically reserved for folks who are suffering from a pretty significant injury or are experiencing somewhat moderate pain due to a procedure that may have received.
 For this reason, it only makes sense for a life insurance underwriter to want to know more about “why” you’ve been prescribed Vicodin and whether or not the pain that it is being used to treat will one day go away or at least decrease in intensity.

 A life insurance company is going to “care” if you’ve been prescribed Vicodin because Vicodin is considered a narcotic and carries a very high risk for individuals to become addicted to it.
 Additionally, it can cause some individuals to suffer from respiratory distress so severe that it could actually cause death when combined with other substances such as alcohol.

 Which is why…